 Students: Do your students have a way to congratulate each other or express gratitude?
 Real strategies you can implement:

+When I think back to Killer Hill and The Dip, I can now appreciate how much my teammates meant to my mindset and success.
+An intentional support system can yield huge dividends.
+If we intentionally implement Connection, Collaboration, and Celebration in our schools, we undoubtedly can help our students see challenges through fresh eyes.
 I think most people can agree that an openly intimidating and demeaning teaching style would be detrimental to your students...and you.
 (As an aside, it doesn’t work well in coaching either.)
 Surprisingly enough, I occasionally run into people who disagree.
 In both teaching and coaching, there are still folks out there who believe the aforementioned negative culture doesn’t impact classroom climate, team climate, or student performance in a negative way.
 But I’ll be honest--thankfully, I think the number of people riding the negativity train keeps reducing all the time.
 Realistically, though, there are subtle things we do, or don’t do, in our classroom that can make a huge impact.
 And the scary thing is that we may not even know we are doing them.
 My hope is to shed some light on these concepts and benefit everyone involved.
 The study I’m about to share with you involved students learning to juggle in PE class, but I truly believe that the same results would occur in a core classroom as well...and at all levels.

 The Study About a year ago, my friend Troy Wineinger at the University of Kansas shared a recent study (2017) with me regarding the impact climate had on student performance at the middle school level.
 Here is the initial set-up: